Vegetarian Stuffed Zucchini

 Cotija is a firm, crumbly cows milk cheese from Mexico.
 Here’s more about how to use Cotija from Bon Appetit.

-How can you make the Vegetarian Stuffed Zucchini lower in carbs?
+How to make Vegetarian Stuffed Zucchini lower in carbs:

 If you want to keep the Mexican flavors but make a stuffed zucchini that’s lower in carbs, just replace the brown rice with 2 cups of slightly-cooked cauliflower rice.
 For best results I’d cook the cauliflower rice briefly in a very hot pan with a little oil to evaporate some of the liquid.